NeilJustice/Whittler/README.md

 Whittler is a Python command line program which facilitates the figurative "whittling away" (deletion) of standard output text, especially Linux `program_name --help` standard output text, resulting in a file containing only the most useful standard output text.

-For example, when learning a new Linux executable such as `ansible-playbook`, one can repeatedly invoke `whittler ansible-playbook --help` to iteratively "whittle away" command line arguments and command line argument descriptions so as to have a text file containing only `ansible-playbook` command line arguments not yet learned or experimented with.
+For example, when learning a new Linux executable such as `ansible`, one can repeatedly invoke `whittler ansible --help` to iteratively "whittle away" command line arguments and command line argument descriptions so as to be left with a text file containing only `ansible` command line arguments not yet experimented with.

 |Build Type|Build Status|
 |----------|------------|